opentoonz/opentoonz_docs/source/rendering_the_animation.rst

   When passing from a higher frame rate to a lower one, some level drawings will not be used because the number of output frames decreases.
 When doing the contrary, some level drawings will be repeated because the number of output frames is higher.
 Interpolations for object movements and special effects variations will be re-computed according to the final frame rate, in order to keep all the interpolations as smooth as possible.

-  .. note:: When the Field rendering is used and the Stretch feature is set for passing from a lower frame rate to a higher one, drawings and images will be interlaced as well to create newly added frames.
+  .. note:: When the field rendering is used (by using the **Dominant Field** option) and the **Stretch** feature is set for passing from a lower frame rate to a higher one, drawings and images *will be interlaced* as well, to create newly added frames.

-  .. note:: Particles FX may have unexpected results when the scene is stretched to a higher FPS value, as the effect requires the original timing information.
+  .. note:: The **Particles** effect may have unexpected results when the scene is stretched to a higher FPS value, as the effect requires the original timing information.

 - **Do stereoscopy** activates the stereoscopic 3D output of the scenes.
 Each frame will be rendered from two different camera view creating two sequences of files, one for each view.
-The suffixes _l (left) and _r (right) will be used to identify sequences.
+The suffixes **_l** (left) and **_r** (right) will be used to identify sequences.

 - **Camera Shift:** sets the distance between the two camera views.